json-everything/json-everything/json-everything.net/wwwroot/md/release-notes/json-schema.md

   - `JsonSchema.OtherData` (and associated constructor parameter) which is now supported by `UnrecognizedKeyword`
 - Removed all `JsonBuilderExtensions` methods which take `JsonElementProxy` since `JsonNode` defines implicit casts from the appropriate types
 - `LogExtensions.WrongValueKind()` now takes `SchemaValueType` instead of `JsonValueKind`
+- Removed `JsonSchemaExtensions(this JsonSchema, string, ValidationOptions)` since the implicit cast from `JsonNode` was taking precendence

+    ***IMPORTANT** Removal of this extension will only manifest at runtime.
+Code that called this extension method will still compile, but the validations will most likely fail.*

 ## Additional Changes